rapPayne/angular_in_3_weeks/labs/2.5 Week 2 homework/README.md

 ```
 </details>

+(While testing, please note that you can't see this change at runtime yet because we're not finished wiring up the AreasComponent.
+But you can simulate it by hardcoding a starting value in `areas.service.ts`.
+Just put any string in the signal's default value.)

-3. Now make that paragraph appear only if the `area` signal has something in it.
+1. Now make that paragraph appear only if the `area` signal has something in it.
 (Hint: Use *ngIf.)
 <details>
 <summary>Expand for a possible solution</summary>